jeff4/bionotes.github.io/_other/foundations.md

 	* "**Four**, be clear, avoid fancy words, and always use more conventional language when possible.
 	* "**Five**, be obvious.
 Don't assume that your audience understand terms that you use in your communication.
 Use obvious words, or define the ones that aren't obvious Be sure that your message contains a flavor of your value proposition, and use the same tone and theme across all of your marketing platforms.
 Understand your audience, tell a great story, and be authentic.
 * How to create lean messaging in marketing copy
+	* "If you want your messaging to be really effective and resonate with your audience, well, your marketing copy should be accessible and lean.
+If I were to visit your website or receive your newsletter or even see your latest Linkedln post, I shouldn't be drowning in big words.
+	* "Complex and verbose messages don't make you or your brand sounds smart.
+In fact, they might make you sound a little out of touch.
+Nobody likes to read complex jargon.
+Now, it's one thing to use industry terms, but it's another to string together business jargon.
+	* "Instead, give visitors something that draws them in and keeps them focused on what you have to offer.
+The best messaging is short, concise, and to the point.
+Now, it can still be the voice of your brand, but the jargon has to go.
+And when it comes to accessible content, it's also important you're considering the assumptions that you're making.
+	* "You see, we make lots of decisions daily, and rarely do we ever have every answer and every piece of information available.
+So we rely on our gut or our intuition to guide us.
+Well, our intuition is built by our experiences and associations over time.
+And this will lead us to have preconceived notions which impact every buying decision we make.
+	* "And this is why as you craft marketing messages, you need to ask yourself what messaging assumptions have been made. **For example, many people still assume that eco-friendly cleaning products are not as effective as they're synthetic competitors.
+And while this is likely an incorrect theory, it's actually a widely held belief.**
+	* "The reality is, regardless of what you sell your consumers are going to make assumptions, if you don't fill in the gaps for them.
+So it's on you to make sure that your messaging tells the complete picture.
+If you know that consumers assume eco-friendly cleaning products are weaker, then you must front load the messaging that dictates they're just as strong, if not stronger.
+	* "Don't let your consumers trip over their own assumptions, but also, don't bog them down with too many complex words.
 ## 5. Digital Marketing with Your Website
 * how to optimize your website
 * How to use copywriting in your marketing